fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**Then we can use features to `import __future__` for this field.
-At core here, is the idea that an `edition` sepecifies a set of defaults for different `features`, but that a user can override them at either a file or field level.
+**At core here, is the idea that an `edition` sepecifies a set of defaults for different `features`, but that a user can override them at either a file or field level.
 So when the time comes to upgrade the entire file.**

 *ADVANCE*